Skip to content

 Example 2

-The rule below tells the system to match on su_sessions and set the program to su, but only if the matched value does not equal an empty string (blank messages).
+The rule below instructs the system to match on SU Sessions and set the program to su.
+However, this action is only performed if the matched

 rewrite_rules: